 - !
-The transparency is inverted, starting from zero and ending with the indicated value - \$ The transparency starts from zero, goes to the level set in the parameter, and returns to zero - % The transparency starts from the level set in the parameter, goes to zero, and returns to the starting level
+The transparency is inverted, starting from zero and ending with the indicated value - \$ The transparency starts from zero, goes to the level set in the parameter, and returns to zero

-You can also specify a compression default compression factor). factor for the alpha gradient with l level@angle∁ oression syntax (100 is the
+% The transparency starts from the level set in the parameter, goes to zero, and returns to the starting level You can also specify a compression factor for the alpha gradient with level@angle&compression syntax (100 is the default compression factor).